OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/byod.md

 #### Prepare your network ####

 Consumer devices are voice, video, high-def image and application rich.
 Employees using these devices will devour bandwidth and network resources.
 Assess your existing switch and router networks, your wired and wireless access in the office, the size of your Internet pipes and connections to remote locations.
-Make adjustments in advance of the increased demands that are inevitable on your IT network infrastructure grid.
-Consider setting up separate wifi networks for guests versus employees that employees bringing in their devices can connect to as well, instead of their devices gaining access to all network resources and assets.
+Make adjustments in advance of the increased demands that are inevitable on your IT network infrastructure grid.[^byod] Consider setting up separate wifi networks for guests versus employees that employees bringing in their devices can connect to as well, instead of their devices gaining access to all network resources and assets.
 (Refer to Chapter 7 for network segregation best practices).

 #### Continuously Monitor Automated Actions ####